gustavohenke/toposort/README.md

 _This was originally done by Marcel Klehr.
 [Why not checkout his original repo?](https://github.com/marcelklehr/toposort)_

 ## Installation
+There are a few ways for installing Toposort.
+Here are them:

-`npm install toposort-class`
+* Via NPM: `npm install toposort-class`
+* Via Bower: `bower install toposort`
+* Via Git: `git clone git://github.com/gustavohenke/toposort.git`

-Or [download toposort.js](https://raw.github.com/gustavohenke/toposort/master/toposort.js) file for use in the browser.
+* [Direct download](https://raw.github.com/gustavohenke/toposort/master/toposort.js) for use in the browser

 ## Example
 Let's say you have the following dependency graph: